harimaux/Science-Lab-game/README.md

 # Science-Lab-game

-Small drag and drop game, build with jQuery.
+Simple drag and drop game, build with jQuery.
-Assessmnet project for New College Lanarkshire.
+This was an assessmnet project for New College Lanarkshire.

-Not avaible for touch screen devices.
+Not avaible for touch screen devices and small screens.
 For best possible experience please play on full HD screen.

 Have fun!